The best gifts for every woman in your life

 A few 'musts' for the accessories arsenal

 In the world of structured totes and heavy hobos, just about every woman welcomes a crossbody bag.
-And this one from Fossil is slim enough to hold the essentials and nothing more, which any mom will tell you is a welcome respite!
-The hardest part is choosing which of the seven cute patterns she'll love most.
+And this one from MZ Wallace is perfect for holding the essentials and nothing more, which any woman will tell you is a welcome respite!
+The strap is detachable, so you have the option of carrying the bag like a mini purse for a dressier look.
+The hardest part is choosing which of the 15 cute patterns she'll love most.

 _______________________________________________________________________________

 Perfect for the women who's always on the move, this coated canvas wristlet from Tory Burch is big enough to fit the necessities (iPhone, keys, credit cards, cash and lip balms), but small enough that it won't weigh her down.
-The best-seller bears both the iconic double-T logo and Tory's new Gemini link pattern, and it comes in seven colors, from bright and punchy to sleek and sedate.
+The bestseller bears both the iconic double-T logo and Tory's new Gemini link pattern, and it comes in seven colors, from bright and punchy to sleek and sedate.

 _______________________________________________________________________________